openshift/enhancements/enhancements/update/dont-require-registry-during-reboot-and-upgrade.md

 ### Goals

-Ensure that clusters don't require a registry server to boot or upgrade when all the required images have already been pulled.
+Ensure that clusters don't require a registry server to reboot nodes or upgrade when all the required images have already been pulled.

 ### Non-Goals